oliyh/martian/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/martian-re-frame.svg)](https://clojars.org/martian-re-frame) [![cljdoc badge](https://cljdoc.org/badge/martian-re-frame/martian-re-frame)](https://cljdoc.org/d/martian-re-frame/martian-re-frame/CURRENT)

 ## Features
-- Bootstrap an instance from just a Swagger url or provide your own API mapping
+- Bootstrap an instance from just a OpenAPI/Swagger url or provide your own API mapping
 - Modular with support for `clj-http` and `httpkit` (Clojure) and `cljs-http` (ClojureScript)
 - Build urls and request maps from code or generate and perform the request, returning the response
 - Explore an API from your REPL